Importing Patents from a Spreadsheet

 - Create a research folder to hold the patents, or use one of your existing research folders.

-- Highlight the folder you just created (or the existing folder) and choose the Import button from your Research Folders window's toolbar.
+- Select the checkbox next to the folder you just created (or the existing folder) and choose the Import button from your Research Folders window's toolbar.

 - Alternatively, choose the Import button first and select the folder from the drop down menu into which you want to import the patents.